Where do Leadbeater’s Possums live?

 How can we stop Leadbeater’s Possum becoming extinct?

-At least 85% of the timber produced by logging these forests provides woodchips and pulp, mostly for Australian Paper (in spite of the name, now owned by a Japanese company!), which makes REFLEX copy paper (for printers, photocopiers etc).
+At least 85% of the timber produced by logging these forests provides woodchips and pulp, mostly for Opal Australian Paper (in spite of the name, now owned by a Japanese company!), which makes copy paper (for printers, photocopiers etc) and cardboard.
 Most of the sawn timber is used to make transport pallets.
 By only buying 100% recycled paper products or those with the FSC logo on them you can help conserve forests for Leadbeater’s Possums.

 Therefore, the best chance to prevent extinction of this rare and lovely creature involves the re-establishment and protection of their native forests with enough old trees to support the possum’s habitat needs.
 This will take time and needs to be started now.